-6.2a.3.2 Use cases
+6.3x.2 Use cases

-6.2a.3.2.1 Consumer-requested ML entity testing
+6.3x.2.1 Consumer-requested ML model testing

-After receiving an ML training report about a trained ML entity from the ML training MnS producer, the consumer may request the ML testing MnS producer to test the ML entity before applying it to the target inference function.
+After receiving an ML training report about a trained ML model from the ML training MnS producer, the consumer may request the ML testing MnS producer to test the ML model before applying it to the target inference function.

-The ML testing is to conduct inference on the tested ML entity using the testing data as inference inputs and produce the inference output for each testing dataset example.
+The ML model testing is to conduct inference on the tested ML model using the testing data as inference inputs and produce the inference output for each testing dataset example.

 The ML testing MnS producer may be the same as or different from the ML training MnS producer.

-After completing the ML testing, the ML testing MnS producer provides the testing report indicating the success or failure of the ML testing to the consumer.
-For a successful ML testing, the testing report contains the testing results, i.e., the inference output for each testing dataset example.
+After completing the ML model testing, the ML testing MnS producer provides the testing report indicating the success or failure of the ML model testing to the consumer.
+For a successful ML model testing, the testing report contains the testing results, i.e., the inference output for each testing dataset example.

-The ML testing MnS producer needs to have the capabilities to provide the services needed to enable the consumer to request testing and receive results on the testing of an ML entity.

-6.2a.3.2.2 Producer-initiated ML entity testing
+6.3x.2.2 Producer-initiated ML model testing

-The ML entity testing may also be initiated by the MnS producer, after the ML entity is trained and validated.
-A consumer (e.g., an operator) may still need to define the policies (e.g., allowed time window, maximum number of testing iterations, etc.) for the testing of a given ML entity.
-The consumer may pre-define performance requirements for the ML entity testing and allow the MnS producer to decide on whether re-training/validation need to be triggered.
-Re-training may be triggered by the testing MnS producer itself based on the performance requirements supplied by the MnS consumer.
+The ML model testing may also be initiated by the MnS producer, after the ML model is trained and validated.
+A consumer (e.g., an operator) may still need to define the policies (e.g., allowed time window, maximum number of testing iterations, etc.) for the testing of a given ML model.
+The consumer may pre-define performance requirements for the ML model testing and allow the MnS producer to decide on whether ML model re-training/validation need to be triggered.
+ML model re-training may be triggered by the testing MnS producer itself based on the performance requirements supplied by the MnS consumer.

-6.2a.3.2.3 Joint testing of multiple ML entities
+6.3x.2.3 Joint testing of multiple ML models

-A group of ML entities may work in a coordinated manner for complex use cases..
-In such cases an ML entity is just one step of the inference processes of an AI/ML inference function, with the inference outputs of an ML entity as the inputs to the next ML entity.
+A group of ML models may work in a coordinated manner for complex use cases..

-The group of ML entities is generated by the ML training function.
-The group, including all contained ML entities, needs to be tested.
-After the ML testing of the group, the MnS producer provides the testing results to the consumer.
+The group of ML models is generated by the ML training function.
+The group, including all contained ML models, needs to be tested.
+After the ML model testing of the group, the MnS producer provides the testing results to the consumer.